badd-labs/badd-labs/labs/A1/README.md

 ---

 1. Report the transaction fee required for each exercise.
-2. For exercise 3, submit the screenshot that runs the crawler code on your computer.
+2. For exercise 4, submit the screenshot that runs the crawler code on your computer.
-3. For exercise 4/5, submit your modified Python file and the screenshot that runs the code on your computer.
+3. For exercise 5/6, submit your modified Python file and the screenshot that runs the code on your computer.

 FAQ
 ---

 - Question: How to install a Python IDE?
-- Answer: It is not required to install an IDE.
-But if you want, you can install Pycharm (the community version) by following the instruction here: https://www.jetbrains.com/help/pycharm/installation-guide.html#toolbox.
+- Answer: It is not required to install an Python IDE (Python runtime is enough).
+But if you want, you can install the Pycharm for Python IDE (the community version) by following the instruction here: https://www.jetbrains.com/help/pycharm/installation-guide.html#toolbox.
 You will need to configure Python interpreter in Pycharm: https://www.jetbrains.com/help/pycharm/configuring-local-python-interpreters.html.